-HUAWEI Mate XT in White becomes available for Pre-order in UAE
+HUAWEI Mate XT In White Becomes Available For Pre-Order In UAE

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Ogilvy) Dubai, United Arab Emirates, December 28, 2025 - Following the unprecedented success of the world's first trifold smartphone, the HUAWEI Mate XT ULTIMATE DESIGN, Huawei has announced the launch of a stunning new White version.
+(MENAFN- Mid-East Info) Dubai, United Arab Emirates, December, 2025 – Following the unprecedented success of the world's first trifold smartphone, the HUAWEI Mate XT ULTIMATE DESIGN, Huawei has announced the launch of a stunning new White version.
 This new colourway brings the elegance of white vegan leather with signature gold accents, offering a more commanding aesthetic.

-The pre-orders of the white version of the HUAWEI Mate XT ULTIMATE DESIGN with a storage memory of 1 TB will start from 29 December at a price of 9,999 AED which was originally 12,999 AED with free foldable keyboard worth 499 AED through Huawei’s official website.

 Legal Disclaimer: